rdpopov/nvim-sak/README.md

 ## Some caveats
-While achieving my goals for editing they are still powered by sed, so all of its limitations follow, and how it behaves could depend on your configuration.
+While achieving my goals for editing they are still powered by sed, so all of its limitations follow.
+You can't delete with the cursor, wich is a downside, buut you get regexes and capture groups, which are versatile.

 Also it is inefficient in it's implementation, the indented use case is small files and small changes.
 Otherwise I think it will cause too many updates.
 Still haven't had any problems.
-For anything big, better straight use sed.
-This thing is kind of for the middle ground.
-Edit too little worth a sed but too big to be one edit.
+For anything big, better just use sed.
+This thing is kind of for the middle ground and quick dirty work.

 By default it uses mark `z` and register `z` during normal operation.